eLearningHub/.github/profile/README.md

-# Improve your coding skills with eLearning Hub
+# eLearning Hub: Coding for the rest of us

 ## Personal Websites